Mallick17/Linux-Guide/README.md

 </details>

-## Linux File System
+## Linux File Systems
 - The Linux file system is a hierarchical structure that organizes data and files on a Linux-based operating system.

-## Linux File Systems

 | Directory | Description |
 |-----------|-------------|